RRR: International

-Reception by international filmmakers
+International filmmakers

 RRR received widespread appreciation from international filmmakers and actors, particularly in Hollywood.
-It has been recognised as a crossover film from India to the U.S., and has been compared to Crouching Tiger, Hidden Dragon (2000).
+It has been recognised as a crossover film from India to the US, and has been compared to Crouching Tiger, Hidden Dragon (2000).
 Filmmaker Steven Spielberg praised the film, stating, "I couldn't believe my eyes – it was like eye candy...it was extraordinary to look at and experience."
 James Cameron praising the screenplay, direction and music direction of the film, said that he liked RRR so much that he watched it twice.

 J. J. Abrams said that he loved the ‘fever dream madness’ of RRR as he introduced Rajamouli at Los Angeles' Chinese Theatre.
 Edgar Wright said that RRR was "an absolute blast" and said it was, "the only film I have ever seen where the intermission card itself got a round of applause."
 Christopher Miller praised RRR, describing it as "like Michael Bay and Baz Luhrmann and Stephen Chow teamed up to make a movie.
 It was 3 hours long but it could have been 4 hours and I would’ve still enjoyed it."
 Adam McKay publicly expressed support to RRR for the Oscar awards race.
 Filmmaker James Gunn said that he "totally dug (RRR)."

 The Russo brothers have publicly expressed their appreciation for RRR and Rajamouli.
 Joe Russo mentioned, "I've seen RRR, and it's amazing."
 He further mentioned, "What I think is so amazing about [RRR] is the emotion it evokes, combined with the spectacle."
 Scott Derrickson tweeted, "to celebrate my birthday last night, my wife, kids and I watched @RRRMovie — what an awesomely outrageous roller coaster of a movie.
 Loved it."
 Joe Dante called RRR a brutal portrait that depicts the horrors of British colonisation and said that, "I bet you’ve never seen anything quite like it".
 Jason Blum expressed his appreciation for the movie & said that RRR could win Best Picture Oscar 2023.
 Daniel Kwan lauded the film, saying, "While a lot of the blockbusters we're making in the States tend to have self aware, cheeky characters trapped in self-serious filmmaking, RRR was all heart-on-its-sleeve sincerity wrapped up in the most ridiculous over the top execution.
 So much to love."